vbauer/houdini/README.md

 <img align="right" style="margin-left: 15px" width="300" height="315" src="misc/houdini.png">

-**Houdini** is a simple and humane type conversion system for Spring which allows you to prevent a lot of unnecessary code.
+**Houdini** is a simple and humane type conversion system for Spring framework, which allows you to prevent a lot of unnecessary code.

-When you have a deal with Spring Conversion API, you have to implement each converter as the separate class.
-It will produce a lot of excess code.
+When you work with Spring Conversion API, you have to implement each converter as a separate class.
+It produces a lot of excessive code.
-Houdini allows you to aggregate different converters in the single place and re-use common logic without additional classes.
+Houdini allows you to aggregate different converters in a single place and re-use common logic without additional classes.

-*Project was named in honor of Harry Houdini (born Erik Weisz, later Ehrich Weiss or Harry Weiss) who was a Hungarian-American illusionist and stunt performer, noted for his sensational escape acts.*
+*The project was named in honor of Harry Houdini (born Erik Weisz, later Ehrich Weiss or Harry Weiss) who was a Hungarian-American illusionist and stunt performer, noted for his sensational escape acts.*

 See an *Example* section for a quick start.